-We have examined management's assertion that the Internet Corporation for Assigned Names and Numbers (ICANN), throughout the period December 1, 2014 to November 30, 2015, maintained effective controls over the Root Zone Key Signing Key Operator System (RZ KSK System) that were suitably designed and operating effectively to provide reasonable assurance that:
+We have examined management's assertion that the Internet Corporation for Assigned Names and Numbers ("ICANN"), throughout the period December 1, 2015 to September 30, 2016, maintained effective controls over the Root Zone Key Signing Key Operator System (RZ KSK System) that were suitably designed and operating effectively to provide reasonable assurance that:

-- the RZ KSK system was protected against unauthorized access, use, or modification, - the RZ KSK system was available for operation and use as committed or agreed, and - RZ KSK system processing was complete, valid, accurate, timely, and authorized based on the criteria to meet the security, availability, and process integrity criteria set forth in TSP section 100, Trust Services Principles and Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Principles and Criteria) ("applicable trust services criteria").
+- the RZ KSK System was protected against unauthorized access, use, or modification, - the RZ KSK System was available for operation and use as committed or agreed, and - RZ KSK System processing was complete, valid, accurate, timely, and authorized based on the criteria to meet the security, availability, and processing integrity criteria set forth in TSP section 100A, Trust Services Principles and Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Principles and Criteria) ("applicable trust services criteria").

 ICANN's management is responsible for the assertion.
 Our responsibility is to express an opinion on the assertion based on our examination.